dev-piyushsarkar/dev-piyushsarkar/README.md

 ## About

-Just a dev trying to make sense of the chaos, break the internet (on purpose), build stuff that doesn’t crash (mostly), and occasionally pretend I know what I’m doing.
+Just a dev trying to make sense of the chaos, break the internet (on purpose), build stuff that doesn’t crash (mostly), and occasionally pretend I know what I'm doing.

 ## My Progress